wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

 // - - - - - - - - - - E - N - C - H - A - N - T - E - D - - - - - - - - - - - - - - - - - - - - - - -

  gen_data['mainenchanted'] = [
-    'This ENCHANTED {1d10hexes}-hex COLD REGION.is known for its {enchantedadjective} {arcticfeature}.
+    'This ENCHANTED {1d10hexes}-hex COLD REGION is known for its {enchantedadjective} {arcticfeature}.
 Beware of the {enchantedobstacle} that are {enchantedchazard} here.
 Some say this magic is the work of {enchantedmonster}.
-Because of that, {arcticmonster} {enchantedtaint} in this land.', 'This ENCHANTED {1d10hexes}-hex DESERT.is known for its {enchantedadjective} {desertfeature}.
+Because of that, {arcticmonster} {enchantedtaint} in this land.', 'This ENCHANTED {1d10hexes}-hex DESERT is known for its {enchantedadjective} {desertfeature}.
 Beware of the {enchantedobstacle} that are {enchantedchazard} here.
 Some say this magic is the work of {enchantedmonster}.
-Because of that, {desertmonster} {enchantedtaint} in this land.', 'This ENCHANTED {1d10hexes}-hex FOREST.is known for its {enchantedadjective} {forestfeature}.
+Because of that, {desertmonster} {enchantedtaint} in this land.', 'This ENCHANTED {1d10hexes}-hex FOREST is known for its {enchantedadjective} {forestfeature}.
 Beware of the {enchantedobstacle} that are {enchantedchazard} here.
 Some say this magic is the work of {enchantedmonster}.
 Because of that, {forestmonster} {enchantedtaint} in this land.', 'This ENCHANTED {1d10hexes}-hex GRASSLAND.is known for its {enchantedadjective} {plainsfeature}.
 Beware of the {enchantedobstacle} that are {enchantedchazard} here.
 Some say this magic is the work of {enchantedmonster}.
-Because of that, {plainsmonster} {enchantedtaint} in this land.', 'This ENCHANTED {1d10hexes}-hex MOUNTAIN.chain is known for its {enchantedadjective} {mountainfeature}.
+Because of that, {plainsmonster} {enchantedtaint} in this land.', 'This ENCHANTED {1d10hexes}-hex MOUNTAIN RANGE is known for its {enchantedadjective} {mountainfeature}.
 Beware of the {enchantedobstacle} that are {enchantedchazard} here.
 Some say this magic is the work of {enchantedmonster}.
 Because of that, {mountainmonster} {enchantedtaint} in this land.', 'This ENCHANTED {1d10hexes}-hex ROCKY REGION is known for its {enchantedadjective} {rockyfeature}.
 Beware of the {enchantedobstacle} that are {enchantedchazard} here.
 Some say this magic is the work of {enchantedmonster}.
-Because of that, {rockymonster} {enchantedtaint} in this land.', 'This ENCHANTED {1d10hexes}-hex SWAMP.is known for its {enchantedadjective} {swampfeature}.
+Because of that, {rockymonster} {enchantedtaint} in this land.', 'This ENCHANTED {1d10hexes}-hex SWAMP is known for its {enchantedadjective} {swampfeature}.
 Beware of the {enchantedobstacle} that are {enchantedchazard} here.
 Some say this magic is the work of {enchantedmonster}.
-Because of that, {swampmonster} {enchantedtaint} in this land.', 'This ENCHANTED {1d10hexes}-hex JUNGLE.is known for its {enchantedadjective} {junglefeature}.
+Because of that, {swampmonster} {enchantedtaint} in this land.', 'This ENCHANTED {1d10hexes}-hex JUNGLE is known for its {enchantedadjective} {junglefeature}.
 Beware of the {enchantedobstacle} that are {enchantedchazard} here.
 Some say this magic is the work of {enchantedmonster}.
 Because of that, {junglemonster} {enchantedtaint} in this land.', ];

  gen_data['enchantedadjective'] = [